Dataherald/dataherald/docs/envars.rst

    "GOLDEN_RECORD_COLLECTION", "The name of the collection in Mongo where golden records will be stored", "``my-golden-records``", "No"
-   "PINECONE_API_KEY", "The Pinecone API key used", "None", "Yes if using the Pinecone vector store" "PINECONE_ENVIRONMENT", "The Pinecone environment", "None", "Yes if using the Pinecone vector store" "API_SERVER", "The implementation of the API Module used by the Dataherald Engine.", "``dataherald.api.fastapi.FastAPI``", "Yes"
+   "PINECONE_API_KEY", "The Pinecone API key used", "None", "Yes if using the Pinecone vector store" "PINECONE_ENVIRONMENT", "The Pinecone environment", "None", "Yes if using the Pinecone vector store"
+    "ASTRA_DB_API_ENDPOINT", "The Astra DB API endpoint", "None", "Yes if using the Astra DB" "ASTRA_DB_APPLICATION_TOKEN", "The Astra DB application token", "None", "Yes if using the Astra DB "API_SERVER", "The implementation of the API Module used by the Dataherald Engine.", "``dataherald.api.fastapi.FastAPI``", "Yes"
    "SQL_GENERATOR", "The implementation of the SQLGenerator Module to be used.", "``dataherald.sql_generator.  dataherald_sqlagent.
 DataheraldSQLAgent``", "Yes"
    "EVALUATOR", "The implementation of the Evaluator Module to be used.", "``dataherald.eval. simple_evaluator.SimpleEvaluator``", "Yes"